 As a product, the Tokio Marine travel insurance plans have very little brand awareness in Singapore’s market.
 Most people just know that Tokio Marine is from Japan, but unless you’re a sucker for all things “made in Japan”, that’s not quite enough, is it?

 Tokio Marine’s travel insurance plans go by the brand TM Xplora Classic and Premier.
-They got a pretty neat upgrade earlier this year, so the plans are more comprehensive now, even covering as far as extra pet boarding costs and loss of frequent flyer points.
+The plans are comprehensive even covering as far as extra pet boarding costs and loss of frequent flyer points.

 But how does Tokio Marine’s TM Xplora plans match up to its competition?
 Here’s a more detailed breakdown of the prices and coverage.

 |Travel insurance plan||Tokio Marine TM Xplora Classic||Tokio Marine TM Xplora Premier|